TebaldiLab/cellmarkeraccordion/README.md

 Cell Marker Accordion enhances annotation accuracy in single-cell and spatial omics datasets across various human and murine tissues.
 Additionally, it can identify disease-critical cells and pathological processes, helping to extract potential biomarkers across diverse disease contexts.

 ## Citing the cellmarkeraccordion package
-Please cite the following article when using the cellmarkeraccordion:
+Please cite the following article when using the cellmarkeraccordion package:

 <strong>Cell Marker Accordion: interpretable single-cell and spatial omics annotation in health and disease</strong>